10cc: 1963–1968: Early days; The Mockingbirds; The Mindbenders

-1965–1968: The Mindbenders

-Guitarist Eric Stewart was a member of Wayne Fontana and the Mindbenders, a group that hit No. 1 with "The Game of Love", and scored a number of other mid-1960s hits.
-When Fontana left the band in October 1965, the group became known simply as the Mindbenders, with Stewart as their lead vocalist.
-The band scored a hit with "A Groovy Kind of Love" (released December 1965) and made an appearance in the 1967 film To Sir, with Love with "It's Getting Harder All the Time" and "Off and Running".

-In March 1968, Gouldman joined Stewart in the Mindbenders, replacing bassist Bob Lang and playing on some tour dates.
-Gouldman wrote two of the band's last three singles, "Schoolgirl" (released November 1967) and "Uncle Joe the Ice Cream Man" (August 1968).
-Those singles did not chart, and the Mindbenders broke up after a short tour of England in November.

 1968–1970: Birth of Strawberry Studios; the bubblegum era

 In the dying days of the Mindbenders, Stewart began recording demos of new material at Inner City Studios, a Stockport studio then owned by Peter Tattersall, a former road manager for Billy J. Kramer and the Dakotas.
 In July 1968, Stewart joined Tattersall as a partner in the studio, where he could further hone his skills as a recording engineer.
 In October 1968, the studio was moved to bigger premises and renamed Strawberry Studios, after the Beatles' "Strawberry Fields Forever".

-In 1969, Gouldman also began using Strawberry to record demos of songs he was writing for Marmalade.
+In 1969, Gouldman began using Strawberry to record demos of songs he was writing for Marmalade.
 He had become much more in demand as a songwriter than as a performer.
 By the end of the year, he too was a financial partner in the studios.

 By 1969, all four members of the original 10cc line-up were working together regularly at Strawberry Studios.
 Around the same time, American bubblegum pop writer-producers Jerry Kasenetz and Jeffry Katz of Super K Productions came to England and commissioned Gouldman to write and produce formulaic bubblegum songs, many of which were recorded at Strawberry Studios, and were either augmented or performed entirely by varying combinations of the future 10cc line-up.
 Among the recordings from this period was "Sausalito", a No. 86 US hit credited to Ohio Express and released in July 1969.
-In fact the song featured Gouldman on lead vocal, and vocal and instrumental backing by the other three future 10cc members.
+The track had Gouldman on lead vocals, with vocal and instrumental backing by the other three future 10cc members.

 In December 1969, Kasenetz and Katz agreed to a proposal by Gouldman that he work solely at Strawberry, rather than move constantly between Stockport, London and New York.
 Gouldman convinced the pair that these throwaway two-minute songs could all be written, performed and produced by him and his three colleagues, Stewart, Godley and Creme, at a fraction of the cost of hiring outside session musicians.
 Kasenetz and Katz booked the studio for three months.